CJCrafter/ChatGPT-Kotlin-API/README.md

 # ChatGPT-Kotlin-API
-This is an easy to use "drag and drop" API for you to use in your projects.
-For basic API access, you can use the [CachedChatBot](https://github.com/CJCrafter/ChatGPT-Kotlin-API/blob/master/CachedChatBot.kt) class.
+This is an easy-to-use "drag and drop" API that allows you to use OpenAI's new ChatGPT API.
+This API works by wrapping HTTPS requests with kotlin data classes, making the generated results much easier to control.

-For full access to the OpenAI api, use the [ChatBot](https://github.com/CJCrafter/ChatGPT-Kotlin-API/blob/master/ChatBot.kt) class.
-Feel free to use, modify, and distribute the code as needed.
+Feel free to use, modify, and distribute this code as needed.

-Here is a full working example of the API in action.
+# Working Example
 ```kotlin
 import java.util.Scanner